 Panic Disorder Basics

-A child with panic disorder suffers sudden anxiety attacks that include overwhelming dread and physical symptoms that are often confused with a heart attack.
+A child with panic disorder experiences sudden anxiety attacks that include overwhelming dread and physical symptoms that are often confused with a heart attack.
 This guide explores the signs and symptoms of panic disorder, how it is diagnosed and the best treatments.

 Panic Disorder: What Is It?